venki09/movie_gists/marvel.md

 * They destroy the core and escape.
 * Yondu sacrifices his life and saves Pete
 * Post credits - Ravagers join again
-* Ayesha creates machine that she names Adam to fight GOG
+* Ayesha creates machine that she names Adam (Adam Warlock who is inside a cacoon) to fight GOG